Assignment | Deadline | Description | Links | |

 Recitation Labs: Friday, 8:00 a.m. - 9:20 a.m.

-Office Hours: We will be using OHQueue (11-785) for both zoom and in-person office hours.
-Please refer the below OH Calendar / Piazza for up-to-date information.
+Office Hours: Please refer the below OH Calendar / Piazza for up-to-date information.

 Homework Hackathon: During 'Homework Hackathons', students will be